 “We were driving back from a training trip when we saw a flipped truck on the highway,” said a Special Warfare Operator 2nd Class (SEAL) who wished to remain anonymous due to his deployment status.
 “There was a guy trapped in the vehicle and he was missing four fingers.”

-That’s when SEAL medic sprang into action.
+That’s when Navy SEAL Combat Medic sprang into action.
 He was able to stabilize the seriously injured man until help arrived and then later had the wherewithal to search for the man’s fingers.
 That’s the nature of a combat medic’s job – a skillful, calm reaction to a bloody, unpredictable emergency whenever is needed.

 Each platoon of a SEAL team has two billets for the combat medic NEC.
 Boat detachments have one billet.
 Operators selected for the billets attend one of the military’s toughest schools — Special Operations Combat Medic course at the Army’s John F. Kennedy Special Warfare Center at Fort Bragg, N.C.